David Jones, Project Director

 Holly Pretious, Project Coordinator

-Holly recently graduated with an MSc in Sustainable Development having previously studied for a BSc (Hons) Geography with Environmental Management.
-Renewable energy, environmental policies and climate change were all major course themes.
-Holly leads on marketing and communications for Marine Energy Wales, as well as delivering stakeholder engagement events and the annual conference.
-She also manages membership and member enquiries, and supports the project director in the delivery of the work plan.
-Away from the office Holly is a keen runner, having run several half marathons in the last few years she aims to progress to a full marathon soon.
-She loves anything that involves being near the coast and having recently spent some time volunteering in Thailand, wants to one day travel around the world.
+Holly joined the team in 2015 after graduating from university with an MSc in Sustainable Development and a BSc (Hons) Geography with Environmental Management.
+She leads on marketing, communications, as well as delivering stakeholder engagement events and the annual conference.
+She also manages membership and member enquiries alongside supporting the project director in the delivery of the work plan.
+Away from the office Holly is a keen runner and loves anything that involves being near the coast.
+Having recently spent some time volunteering in Thailand, she hopes to one day travel the world.

 Louise Rigby Williams, Project Manager